finanalyst/grav-plugin-map-marker-leaflet/README.md

         - lat -- the latitude of the centre of the map, defaults to 51.505 (London).
         - lng -- the longitude of the centre of the map  defaults to -0.09
         - zoom -- an integer from 1-24, see MapLeaflet documentation.
 Defaults to 13.
-        - width -- the width in browser coordinates for the map, defaults to 100%
+        - width -- the width in browser coordinates for the map, without a class defaults to 100% (see below).
-        - height -- the height in browser coordinates, defaults to 530px
+        - height -- the height in browser coordinates, without a class defaults to 530px (see below).
         - classes -- adds value of `classes` to the **class** attribute of the **div** containing the map.
 Defaults to ''.
+            - If `classes` is defined, then it is assumed one of the classes sets the *width* and *height* of the div (to allow for responsive map sizing). *width* and *height* must be set by a class in order for the map to be generated.
     - contents:
         - Empty, in which case only a map is generated.
         - A set of `marker` codes.